 Independent Contractor Commissions

 An independent contractor usually works for more than one company, works without supervision and receives compensation without any withholding.
-This taxpayer is regarded as self-employed, receives a Form 1099-MISC reporting year-end income, and reports income and expenses on a Form 1040, Schedule C.
+This taxpayer is regarded as self-employed, receives a Form 1099-NEC reporting year-end income, and reports income and expenses on a Form 1040, Schedule C.

 The Schedule C is like a profit-and-loss statement.
-Total revenue from all of the 1099-MISC forms is reported, along with expenses, to calculate the actual net income for the year.
+Total revenue from all of the 1099-NEC forms is reported, along with expenses, to calculate the actual net income for the year.
 The self-employed person has the tax benefit of being able to subtract any and all business-related expenses to reduce the net income reported.

 Taxes On Commissions